WaifuWare/FeurApi/README.md

 4) add a endpoint to create a new base in it's own table (require #1 to be done)

+5) stuff like API keys and other ids should be in a config.json instead of being hardcoded

 # note

 The API by itself is not meant for web use.
 It is meant to be called through an hacked client like WaifuHax (private), or a discord bot.